OCA/partner-contact/partner_identification/README.rst

   The ID itself.
 For example, Driver License number of this person Issued by:
   Another partner, who issued this ID.
-For example, Traffic National Institution Valid from:
+For example, Traffic National Institution Place of Issuance:
+  The place where the ID has been issued.
+For example the country for passports and visa Valid from:
   Issued date.
 For example, date when person approved his driving exam, 21/10/2009 Valid until: